Grant access to Settings

 2. Go to Identity & access management > OAuth clients.

-If you don't see this option, you don't have sufficient permissions for this action.
+If you don't see this option, you don't have sufficient permission to take this action.

 3. Select Create client.